|Ph.D. – all concentrations

 - Applicants whose native language is not English must submit scores from the Test of English as a Foreign Language (TOEFL) taken within the last 2 years.
 The code for Michigan State University is 1465.

-- Request one official transcript from each college or university you have attended and have them mailed directly to the Department.
+- Request one official transcript from each college or university you have attended and have them mailed directly to:

 Michigan State University